jlgerber/cpp_happy_fun_time/session_12/session12.md

 #### Extra Credit -  Sup parsers

 Admitedly, this is an area of some complication in args.
 If you want to write the next git, with a large number of sub commands, you are in luck.
 Arg has you covered.
-However, I am not going to cover usage here.
+However, I wouldn't blame you for skipping ahead to the next section.

-First you need to define a function signature via std::function:
+For the intrepid few looking for a challenge, first you need to define a function signature via std::function:
 ```

 using commandtype = std::function<void(const std::string &,